 Will I Save On A Municipal Aggregation Deal?

-1) How does it compare to the utility’s rate?
+1) How does the community deal compare with the utility’s rate?
+(When does it expire?)

 2) Do I have to pay a monthly fee?

 3) If I want out of the deal, will I have to pay an exit fee?
 (Note: To get out of a municipal aggregation deal, call the supplier listed on your bill.)